 • V is the volume

-To calculate Dislocation Density, divide the number of dislocations by the total volume.
+To calculate dislocation density, divide the total dislocation line length by the total volume.

 How to Calculate Dislocation Density?